Virgin Media: Virgin Media Pioneers

 Virgin Media Pioneers was an online community for British entrepreneurs, providing tips, advice and networking.
 Founded in 2010, the company was an initiative of Virgin Media.
 In 2011 Virgin Media Pioneers launched the Control Shift Campaign which polled over 1,600 young aspiring entrepreneurs on changes the government could make to help them create new businesses.
 The campaign resulted in the introduction of a £10 million Youth Enterprise Loan.

 UKTV

 UKTV is a digital cable and satellite television network, formed through a joint venture between BBC Worldwide, a commercial subsidiary of the BBC, and Virgin Media.
 It is one of the United Kingdom's largest television companies.
-UKTV's channels are available via satellite and cable in the UK and Ireland.
-In the UK, on digital terrestrial television, Yesterday and Dave are available on the Freeview platform.
-W (formerly Watch) is the flagship channel operated by the network; it is a general entertainment channel that launched on 7 October 2008.

 On 15 August 2011, Virgin Media agreed to sell its 50% stake in UKTV to Scripps Networks Interactive in a deal worth £339m.
 Scripps paid £239m in cash, and about £100m to acquire the outstanding preferred stock and debt owed by UKTV to Virgin Media.
 Completion of the transaction was contingent on regulatory approvals in Ireland and Jersey, which was received on 3 October 2011.
-Related to the transaction, Scripps Networks Interactive and BBC Worldwide are negotiating an agreement whereby, after completion, BBC Worldwide would have the option, via a combination of cash and a package of digital rights for UKTV, to increase its shareholding from 50% to a maximum of 60%.
-Scripps Networks Interactive's existing voting rights and board representation would be unaffected by this proposed arrangement, which would be subject to BBC Executive and BBC Trust approvals.